AdobeDocs/experience-platform.en/help/tags/extensions/server/snowflake/overview.md

 A Snowflake account can be hosted on any of the following cloud platforms:

-- [Amazon Web Services ([!AWS])](https://aws.amazon.com/) - [!DNL AWS] is a cloud computing platform that offers a wide variety of services such as distributed computing, database storage, content delivery, and software-as-a-service (SaaS) integration services for customer relationship management (CRM) and enterprise resource planning (ERP).
+- [Amazon Web Services ([!DNL AWS])](https://aws.amazon.com/) - [!DNL AWS] is a cloud computing platform that offers a wide variety of services such as distributed computing, database storage, content delivery, and software-as-a-service (SaaS) integration services for customer relationship management (CRM) and enterprise resource planning (ERP).

 Please refer to the [[!DNL AWS] overview](../aws/overview.md) for more information on installing the extension and configuring event forwarding rules.

-- [Microsoft Azure ([!Azure])]((https://azure.microsoft.com/en-us/products/event-hubs/#overview)) - [!DNL Azure] is a cloud computing platform and an online portal that allows you to access and manage cloud services and resources provided by Microsoft.
+- [Microsoft Azure ([!DNL Azure])]((https://azure.microsoft.com/en-us/products/event-hubs/#overview)) - [!DNL Azure] is a cloud computing platform and an online portal that allows you to access and manage cloud services and resources provided by Microsoft.

 Please refer to the [[!DNL Azure] overview](../azure/overview.md) for more information on installing the extension and configuring event forwarding rules.